-You probably already know that Stapleton used to be Denver’s airport.
+You probably already know that Central Park (formerly Stapleton) used to be Denver’s airport.
 My first house in the neighborhood sits on what was previously a runway.
 Talk about traffic problems!
 My current house sits on the old surface lot of the parking garage.

 I can see the old control tower from my bedroom window.
 It looms large and empty as constituents debate what to do with it.
 It appears some decisions have been made as per this article from Channel 9 earlier this year.